The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 At this unassuming spot in north Denver, owner Levi Luna and his family have served some of the city’s best tamales since 1997.
 While the prep and cooking can take nearly 20 hours, Pochitos still manages to make thousands of tamales daily from its small location.
 Order the standout green or red tamales stuffed with tender shredded pork (which are either sold as singles or by the dozen or half dozen) or pick up ingredients to make your own tamales, like the Pochitos’ pre-made masa.
 To fuel hectic work days, Pochitos sells ready-to-eat lunch meals with enchiladas, burritos, and of course, tamales.
 4421 Tejon St.

-Tamales By La Casita
+Tamales by La Casita

 In 1974, then state Senator Paul Sandoval opened Tamales By La Casita.
 Since then, it has become one of Denver’s most beloved restaurants and is still operated by Sandoval’s family.
 Every morning, the tamales are stuffed with a vegetarian green chile and cheese or a red chile and pork filling.
-The spot is so popular that it makes tamales wholesale for local retailers, and even opened a counter-service location at Denver International Airport’s Concourse C, where travelers can grab tamales, burritos, and quesadillas.
-But don’t just take our word for the quality: The tamales are such a favorite among locals that Tamales By La Casita prepares upwards of 15,000 per day.
+The spot is so popular that it makes tamales wholesale for local retailers, and it even opened a counter-service location at Denver International Airport’s Concourse C, where travelers can grab tamales, burritos, and quesadillas.
+But don’t just take our word for the quality: The tamales are such a favorite among locals that Tamales By La Casita prepares more than 15,000 per day.
 3561 Tejon St.

 La Popular